 Meat (e.g. beef, lamb, pork, fowl, and fish).

 Lard, ghee, margarine, and oils (e.g. olive oil and coconut oil).

 Cheeses and butter.

 Asparagus, broccoli, bell peppers, spinach, mushrooms (a fungus not a vegetable), and avocado.

 Water, sugar-free drinks, diet drinks, diet squashes, black tea, and coffee.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with reactive hypoglycemia, hypos, and diabetes in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below also.
 Until next time,

 Unwanted Life readers.

 FollowFollow Unwanted Life on WordPress.com